Have you ever wondered how much money do you need to retire?

 However, loud budgeting can be a good tool to follow two very important rules to secure your financial health:

-Rule #1: No consumer debt.
+•Rule #1: No consumer debt.

+Ideally, you shouldn’t have any consumer debt (like credit cards), but if you do, you should aim to keep it from increasing its balance.
 You can afford to make a few unwise choices with the money already set aside in your budget, and loud budgeting won’t really help you advance your financial goals.

 If you can’t pay for something the moment you want it, you can’t afford it.
 And if loud budgeting helps you step back from a purchase, use it.